Announcing Agent Commander - The First Integrated solution from Veeam + Securiti.ai enabling the scaling of safe AI agents

 Right to Object

-All data subjects have the right to object to processing their personal data.
-Additionally, the data subject can object to processing their personal data for direct marketing purposes.
+All data subjects have the right to object to the processing of their personal data.
+Additionally, the data subject can object to the processing of their personal data for direct marketing purposes.
 In such cases, the data controller must cease the processing of the data subject's personal data without undue delay.

 Right to Restriction of Processing

-All data subjects have the right to request a data controller to restrict the collection of their personal data.
+All data subjects have the right to request that a data controller restrict the collection of their personal data.

 Right to Data Portability